codearachnid/legull/docs/terms-of-service.md

 This site and some delivery modes of our product are built on the WordPress platform.
 For information about intellectual property rights, including General Public License (“GPL”) terms under which the WordPress software is licensed, see here  http://wordpress.org/about/gpl/
 The Site grants User a revocable, non-transferable, and non-exclusive license to use the Site solely in connection with the Site and the Services, under these Terms.
 User shall not sublicense or otherwise transfer any rights or access to the Site or related Services to any other person.
 User shall not copy any text, images, video or audio recording, or any other content from the Site.
 The names and logos used by the Site, and all other trademarks, service marks, and trade names used in connection with the Services are owned by the Site or its licensors and may not be used by User without written consent of the rights owners.
-Use of the Site does not in itself give any user any license, consent, or permission.
+Use of the Site does not in itself give any user any license, consent, or permission, unless and then only to the extent granted explicitly in these Terms.
 All rights not expressly granted in these Terms are reserved by the Site.